 The book clubs continued to be a successful program over the next couple of years, but by the end of 2012 it became clear that more support was required in order to see the program reach its full potential.
 And so the Sifunda Kunye Literacy Project was born, revitalizing the Saturday book clubs and adding additional programs in writing, drama, and music.
 We hired Nolundi Ngxekana as the first manager of the Literacy Project by the end of 2013.
 Her assistant manger Mihlalikazi Khumalo was also hired at that time.
 Sadly, shortly after the kick start of the project in January 2014, Nolundi passed away.
 We were incredibly lucky to have Mihlalikazi step up to the position of manager.
 She brought energy and a new level of strong leadership to the program.

-The Sifunda Kunye Literacy Project has now been successfully running for over a year and a half.
-Saturday morning book clubs currently attract between 75 and 120 students each week from Keiskammahoek and surrounding villages.
+The Sifunda Kunye Literacy Project has now been successfully running since 2009.
+Sifunda Kunye Literacy club has extended it outreach to more of our partner schools in Alicedale and Zwelitsha.
+Saturday morning book clubs currently attract between 75 and 120 surrounding villages.
 Kids between the ages of 4 and 14 meet to participate in storytelling groups, reading groups, drama and music circles, connecting language, learning, and fun outside of a traditional classroom setting.

 The Sifunda Kunye Literacy Center at St. Matthew’s